ldynia/archcolider/3.ViewsAndPerspectives/InformationModels.md

 #### Lifetime concerns

 - **The meal Catalog** lives around 24 hours or less on user's device and then should be forced to update
-- **Histoy of orders** on local device might live around month to provide ability of fast reordering.
+- **History of orders** on local device might live around month to provide ability of fast reordering.
 Scheduled orders should have the same life span.
 - **Notifications** about meal ordering lives around 24 hours
 - **Promo notifications** available during whole compaign or manual deleting.